microsoft/azurechat/docs/1-introduction.md

 - Azure App Service: Premium V3 Tier 1 CPU core, 4 GB RAM, 250 GB Storage.
 Pricing per hour.
 [Pricing](https://azure.microsoft.com/pricing/details/app-service/linux/)
 - Azure Open AI: Standard tier, ChatGPT and Embedding models.
 Pricing per 1K tokens used, and at least 1K tokens are used per question.
 [Pricing](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/openai-service/)
 - Form Recognizer: SO (Standard) tier using pre-built layout.
 Pricing per document page, sample documents have 261 pages total.
 [Pricing](https://azure.microsoft.com/pricing/details/form-recognizer/)
-- Azure Cognitive Search: Standard tier, 1 replica, free level of semantic search.
+- Azure AI Search : Standard tier, 1 replica, free level of semantic search.
 Pricing per hour.[Pricing](https://azure.microsoft.com/pricing/details/search/)
 - Azure Cosmos DB: Standard provisioned throughput with ZRS (Zone-redundant storage).
 Pricing per storage and read operations.
 [Pricing](https://azure.microsoft.com/en-us/pricing/details/cosmos-db/autoscale-provisioned/)
 - Azure Monitor: Pay-as-you-go tier.
 Costs based on data ingested.
 [Pricing](https://azure.microsoft.com/pricing/details/monitor/)

-To reduce costs, you can switch to free SKUs for Azure App Service, Azure Cognitive Search, and Form Recognizer by changing the parameters file under the `./infra` folder.
+To reduce costs, you can switch to free SKUs for Azure App Service, Azure AI Search , and Form Recognizer by changing the parameters file under the `./infra` folder.
 There are some limits to consider; for example, you can have up to 1 free Cognitive Search resource per subscription, and the free Form Recognizer resource only analyzes the first 2 pages of each document.
 You can also reduce costs associated with the Form Recognizer by reducing the number of documents you upload.

-> **Warning**
+> [!WARNING]
 > To avoid unnecessary costs, remember to destroy your provisioned resources by deleting the resource group.

 [Next](/docs/2-provision-azure-resources.md)